matsens/erick/_posts/2020-01-04-2nd-gen-interactive-shell.md

 > 2015galaxy
 ```

-we get a list of the files that contain `2015` and `galaxy`.
+we get a list of the files that contain `201` `5` and `galaxy`.
 In fact, I could have typed `15axy` and gotten the same result, because it matches the same set of files.
+I can then type more characters to limit the search, or use the arrow keys to move between results, and then return to select.
+Note that there is a "false positive" here, namely `2014-05-09-galaxy.md` which is from 2014 but has a 5 in the month.
+That's just a natural consequence of the way fuzzy finding works.

-Here are two very easy ways to get started with fzf:
+Here are two very easy ways to get started with fzf from the shell:

 * `Ctrl-t` drops you into the fzf fuzzy command completer from the shell prompt.
 For example, `less Ctrl-t` will allow you to find the file that you want to `less`.
-* `Ctrl-r` does reverse search on your history
+* `Ctrl-r`, the usual reverse search on your history, gets replaced by the fuzzified version.
+This is great and allows you to be vague about what you're looking for.

 For many more uses, including vim integration, see the [fzf](https://github.com/junegunn/fzf) GitHub page.